 Coverage based on statistics: The average bodily injury claim was almost $16,000, while the average property damage–related claim was nearly $4,000, according to Insurance Information Institute statistics.
 You could consider buying enough to cover at least this much.
 However, some insurance industry and consumer groups recommend a minimum of $100,000 of bodily injury and $300,000 per accident.

-Net-worth-based coverage: Some claims may be higher than the “average”—and outlier claims and court judgments much, much higher.
+Net worth–based coverage: Some claims may be higher than the average—and outlier claims and court judgments much, much higher.
 Some insurance companies suggest purchasing a policy covering your net worth and slightly more.
 To calculate your net worth, consider your home, cars, savings, investments, and debt.

-An umbrella liability policy covers expenses above your auto liability insurance coverage, and helps you avoid losing assets or income.
+An umbrella liability policy covers expenses above your auto liability insurance coverage and helps you avoid losing assets or income.
 Umbrella policies usually start at $1 million, and insurers will often require a certain auto and home insurance amount first.

-How to Shop For Liability Car Insurance
+How To Shop for Liability Car Insurance

-Seek out a broker or independent agent who represents consumers and helps them choose among multiple insurance companies, rather than a “captive” agent who only represents one insurer.
+Seek out a broker or independent agent who represents consumers and helps them choose among multiple insurance companies, rather than a “captive” agent who represents just one insurer.
 Request at least three to five insurance quotes; insurers could offer different prices based on your vehicle and personal profile.

 Remember that cheaper doesn’t always mean better.
 “You’re ultimately purchasing the ability for your insurance company to settle a claim,” Green said.
 “Are they going to pay their claims?
 Who are they going to cover?
 That’s paramount when it comes to cost versus coverage.”